Peter Valstar: Career

 Valstar started his career in 2009 as a communications advisor for the VVD, where he worked on its social media strategy, and he became a press officer of its parliamentary group in the House of Representatives in 2011.
 He stayed in that position until he took a job as political advisor of Defence Minister Jeanine Hennis-Plasschaert in 2016.
 Another year later, Valstar became a senior spokesperson at the Ministry of Defence, serving under her successor Ank Bijleveld and Defence State Secretary Barbara Visser.
 While still in that position, he twice served as temporary political advisor of Prime Minister Mark Rutte at the Ministry of General Affairs because of maternity leaves, the first time from August 2018 to January 2019 and the second time from March to August 2020.

 He participated in the 2018 municipal elections as the VVD's fourth candidate in Westland, but his party came one seat short for Valstar to be elected to the municipal council.
 He was offered a seat in the council a month later after someone had stepped down to become an alderman, but Valstar declined it.
 He did assist the VVD's group in the council next to his job in the period 2019–21.
 From that position, he proposed to name more streets in the municipality after local soldiers and resistance fighters in World War II.

 Valstar ran for the House of Representatives in the 2021 general election, being placed 21st on the VVD's party list.
 He was elected and received 4,102 preference votes.
 He was sworn into office on 31 March 2021 and left his job at the defence ministry.
-Valstar is on the contact group Belgium and on the Committees for Agriculture, Nature and Food Quality; for Defence (vice chair); for Digital Affairs; for Foreign Affairs; and for Justice and Security.
+Valstar is on the contact group Belgium and on the Committees for Agriculture, Nature and Food Quality; for Defence (vice chair); for Digital Affairs (chair); for Foreign Affairs; and for Justice and Security.
 He became his party's spokesperson for fishery, nature, horticulture (a major industry in Westland), the countryside, animal welfare, war victims, and resistance fighters.
 However, later in 2021, his portfolio changed to nature, horticulture, and immigration (excluding migrant workers) before changing to defense, nature, and horticulture in early 2022.
 Valstar co-filed motions to arm MQ-9 Reaper unmanned aerial vehicles, to allow tastings of cultured meat, and to call on the government to aid the greenhouse horticulture sector in cooperation with banks in a time of high natural gas prices.
 All three were carried by the House.
 In September 2022 – during the Russian invasion of Ukraine – he joined Chris Stoffer (SGP) in the drafting of a bill to make sure defense spending would be at least 2% of Dutch GDP in accordance to a NATO norm.